James-HoneyBadger/GulfOfMexico/PHASE_4_PROGRESS.md

 Phase 4 completes the handler migration by integrating all extracted handlers into the production interpreter.
 This phase replaces the legacy pattern matching system with the new modular handler architecture.

 ### Goals
-1. ✅ Update HandlerRegistry with all 8 statement handlers
+1. ✅ Update HandlerRegistry with all 10 handlers
-2. ⏳ Modify interpreter.py to route statements to handlers
+2. ✅ Modify interpreter.py to route statements to handlers
-3. ⏳ Remove legacy pattern matching code
+3. ⏳ Remove legacy pattern matching code (Phase 5 - optional)
-4. ⏳ Comprehensive integration testing
+4. ✅ Comprehensive integration testing
-5. ⏳ Performance validation
+5. ✅ Performance validation
 6. ⏳ Final cleanup and documentation

 ---